Eventador/eventador.github.io/_documentation/getting_started_guide.md

 ]
 ```

-# Consuming from the Eventador Aggregation Interface
+# Consuming from the Eventador SQL Interface

-The Aggregation Interface is based on PipelineDB/PostgreSQL.
+The SQL Interface is based on PipelineDB/PostgreSQL.
 You can define a continuous view using simple SQL syntax and the views are continuously updated as data comes in from the pipeline.
 Views can be simple aggregations, time-windows, or anything else as defined by the PipelineDB SQL syntax and functions.

 A continuous view is a view of a SQL Stream.
 The stream is automatically built when a pipeline is created and has a sample continuous view created on it.
 You can create continuous views as needed.
-The continuous view is named ```ev_sample_view``` and is available in the users database.
+A sample view is created named ```ev_sample_view``` and is available in the users database.
 The database enforces SSL and causes the client to use SSL by default.

 To login to the database and query the sample view and create more continuous views: